-At my request, Gerard wrote a summary of the project and its progress:
+At my request, Gerard wrote a summary of the project:

 Gerard, yet another passionate TIE volunteer.

 It seems like so long ago, and at the same time, just like yesterday.
-A little over a year ago, I sat down with Budd and Nabi to ask about how to get involved in helping Trust in Education.
+Years ago, I sat down with Budd and Nabi to ask about how to get involved in helping Trust in Education.
 Research and several discussions later my project evolved into a plan to provide not just better, but a world-class education for the children of Afghanistan!

 Many of you may be familiar with Khan Academy (KA) through your children and local schools.
 KA provides a wide variety of free elementary through college level educational lessons that are so good, students and teachers throughout the world now use them.

-A year ago, it seemed straightforward enough: translate KA lessons into Dari so students throughout Afghanistan, for the first time, can have access to the best in education!
-The hardest part has been finding capable translators.
+It seemed straightforward enough: translate KA lessons into Dari so students throughout Afghanistan, for the first time, can have access to the best in education!
+The hardest part was finding capable translators.
 Translating English into Dari is anything but simple.
 Afghans who are proficient in English and math are very difficult to find and the math videos become increasingly complex.

-The good news is that one year later, and after many substandard translations and continued refinement of the process, we finally are running!
-A couple of weeks ago, Trust in Education passed the milestone of over 100 world class math lessons translated to Dari, and we are on track for about 50 more each month!
+The good news is that after two years, many substandard translations and continued refinement of the process, we have 1,000 Khan Academy math videos translated into Dari that are downloaded into the computers in TIE’s eight computer libraries.
 These lessons are being published to the web so anyone (with internet access) can use them.
 Check it out, and brush up on your Dari while you are at it: